QuantEcon/book-networks-public/code_book/ch_opt.md

 ot.emd(phi, psi, c)
 ```

+Readers interested in computational optimal transport should also consider PySAL, the Python Spatial Analysis library (link to https://pysal.org/).
+See, for example, https://pysal.org/spaghetti/notebooks/transportation-problem.html.

 ### The General Flow Problem

 Here we solve a simple network flow problem as a linear program.
 We begin by defining the node-edge incidence matrix.